ranjansingha99/systems-journey/git-notes.md

 ### Rewriting History (⚠️ Use Caution)

 * `git rebase [branch]`: Instead of merging, this command moves your branch's starting point to the tip of another branch.
 It rewrites your commits to create a cleaner, linear history.
 Use this to update your feature branch with the latest changes from `main` before merging.
 * `git reset --hard [commit]`: A "demolition" command.
-It erases all commits and changes after a specific commit, resetting your entire project to that past state.
+It erases(deletes) all commits and changes after a specific commit, resetting your entire project to that past state.
 Use this to completely discard recent, local mistakes that you have not pushed.

 ### Saving Unfinished Work